Beef Panang is my significant other’s favourite dish when we go to our favourite local Thai restaurant.

 - 1 227ml can bamboo shoots

-- Add the lime kaffir leaves and lemon grass while the coconut milk is reducing.
+- You can add the lime kaffir leaves and lemon grass while the coconut milk is reducing.

-- While it is reducing add onion, peppers, thai basil and bamboo shoots and stir.
+- Once the coconut milk is thick enough add the onion, peppers, thai basil, bamboo shoots and stir.

 - Add the meat to the pot once the coconut milk mixture has reached your desired consistency.
 If using chicken or shrimp, add them to the panang sauce and cook until the chicken or shrimp is thoroughly cooked.

-- Serve over cauliflower rice or white rice.
+- Serve on its own or over cauliflower rice or white rice.